History and Timeline of the Freedom to Marry in the United States

 November 13, 2013: Governor Neil Abercrombie signed the freedom to marry into law in Hawaii after a three-week Special Session where legislators discussed why marriage matters to same-sex couples and their families.
 At last, Hawaii has completed its 20-year journey on the freedom to marry.
 Read more about that 20-year journey HERE.
 Same-sex couples will begin marrying in Illinois on December 2, 2013.

 November 20, 2013: Governor Pat Quinn signed the freedom to marry into law in Illinois after it was approved earlier in the year by the Illinois Senate and House.
-Same-sex couples will begin marrying in Illinois in June 2014.
+Same-sex couples were scheduled to begin marrying in Illinois in June 2014, until a federal judge ruled in favor of the freedom to marry in February 2014, moving the start date in many Illinois counties earlier.